Young Fabians: Young Fabian alumni

 Young Fabian alumni have played significant roles in British public life, with many entering the British parliament and holding offices of state.
-Young Fabian alumni include Professor Colin Crouch, Brian Lapping, Howard Glennerster, Giles Radice, Conrad Russell, Michael Crick, Peter Mandelson, Jack Straw, Stephen Twigg, Ann Taylor, Vince Cable John Mann, Phil Woolas, Oona King, Lorna Fitzsimons, Paul Richards, Tom Watson, Liam Byrne, Stella Creasy, Seema Malhotra, Sunder Katwala, Mark Leonard, Jessica Asato, Conor McGinn and Sara Ibrahim.
+Young Fabian alumni include Professor Colin Crouch, Brian Lapping, Howard Glennerster, Giles Radice, Conrad Russell, Michael Crick, Peter Mandelson, Jack Straw, Stephen Twigg, Ann Taylor, Vince Cable, John Mann, Phil Woolas, Oona King, Paul Sweeney, Lorna Fitzsimons, Paul Richards, Tom Watson, Liam Byrne, Stella Creasy, Seema Malhotra, Sunder Katwala, Mark Leonard, Jessica Asato, Conor McGinn, Steve Race (politician), Sara Ibrahim, Keir Mather, Jessica Toale, Jeevun Sandher and Kirith Entwistle.

 The Young Fabians today

 In recent years the Young Fabians has seen a surge in membership, which had grown to more than 2,000 members as of 2017 from around 1,400 in 2014.
-It regularly holds a series of events including policy seminars, debates and receptions in foreign embassies, and publishes magazine 'Anticipations' which moved to being quarterly to twice-yearly in 2020.
+It regularly holds a series of events including policy seminars, debates and receptions in foreign embassies, and publishes magazine Anticipations, which moved to being quarterly to twice-yearly in 2020.

 The Young Fabians are distinct from other youth movements in their focus on ideas and policy.
 Like the Fabian Society, the Young Fabians promote the discussion and dissemination of ideas to help shape Labour Party policy.
 It holds its annual AGM every November alongside the main Fabian Society AGM.
 It also holds regular social events, with its annual summer boat party on the Thames having become a popular fixture in the Westminster calendar for young members and activists.

 While primarily a research based organisation, the Young Fabians also held a series of campaign day events for members across the UK during the 2017 general election, including in Reading, Oxford, Wolverhampton and Birmingham as well as London, and have run a number of international campaigning trips.
 Recent campaigning visits include going to Florida for the 2016 presidential election and to Sweden for their 2014 general election.

 Under the auspices of the Young Fabians International Network, Young Fabian research trips have also been conducted in recent years to China (2015), Brussels (2015), Sweden (2015), Israel and Palestine (2015 and 2016) and the United States (2016).
 It has also held a number of delegations to Europe with the Young European Socialists.

 In March 2020 the Young Fabians moved to holding all of its events and activities online during the COVID-19 pandemic.
 At their November 2020 AGM the Young Fabians voted to change the way they vote for their executive committee from the block vote system to single transferable vote, and to add Women's Officer and National Coordinator roles to their constitutional roles.
+They later changed their voting system back to block vote the following year.